hanamotts/GDS_AK_FireVeg/README.md

 ## Project overview

-This project will investigate how the fire regimes of Central Siberia are tied to the underlying vegetation and permafrost type using machine learning.
+This project will investigate how fire severity in Central Siberia are tied to the underlying vegetation and permafrost type using machine learning.

 ### **Objectives**